UnopenedClosure/EmeraldKaizo/README.md

 Lua script containing a set of convenience commands tailored to hardcore Nuzlockers of Pokemon Emerald Kaizo

 ## Credit
-Credit to toxic for original creation of most of the functions
+Credit to toxicenduser for original creation of most of the functions

 ## Supported Functions:
 * pre-status